 The institution plans for and provides all personnel with appropriate opportunities for continued professional development, consistent with the institutional mission and based on evolving pedagogy, technology, and learning needs.
-The district's Educational Master Plan supports professional development of one of five educational directions for 2014-2020 in line with the college's mission and vision (III.A.14-1).
-The goal presented in the plan is that the "College [will] revamp its concept of professional growth opportunities in order to meet legal requirements and to leverage its existing human capital, including 1) creating a Professional Development and Growth plan that is updated annually, 2) re-categorizing workshops, 3)
+The District's Educational Master Plan supports professional development of one of five educational directions for 2014-

-adjusting employee surveys, and 4) aligning offerings to advancement training/ opportunities."
+2020 in line with the College's mission and vision (III.A.14-2).
+The goal presented in the plan is that the "College [will] revamp its concept of professional growth opportunities in order to meet legal requirements and to leverage its existing human capital, including 1) creating a Professional Development and Growth plan that is updated annually, 2) recategorizing workshops, 3) adjusting employee surveys, and 4) aligning offerings to advancement training/ opportunities."
 The Professional Development Committee began pursuing this goal in earnest in February 2015 when it began work on developing a professional development plan.
-This goal is also supported by the district's Strategic Plan for 2014-2020 (III.A.14-9).
+This goal is also supported by the District's Strategic Plan for 2014-2020 (III.A.14-3).

-The district maintains a robust professional development program open to all personnel.
-In fiscal year (FY) 2014-2015, the district offered roughly 125 professional development offerings in the following areas: course instruction and evaluation; staff development, inservice training, and instructional improvement; program and course curriculum or learning resource development and evaluation; student personnel services; learning resource services; related activities, such as student advising, guidance, orientation, matriculation services, and student, faculty, and staff diversity; departmental or division meetings, conferences and workshops, and institutional research; other duties as assigned by the district (III.A.14-15).
-The superintendent/president doubled the amount to funding for faculty professional development in Academic Year 2015-2016 (III.A.14-13; III.A.14-14).
+In concert with the collective bargaining agreements, the District maintains a robust professional development program open to all personnel.
+In fiscal year (FY) 2014-2015, the District offered roughly 125 professional development offerings in the following areas: course instruction and evaluation; staff development, in-service training, and instructional improvement; program and course curriculum or learning resource development and evaluation; student personnel services; learning resource services; related activities, such as student advising, guidance, orientation, matriculation services, and student, faculty, and staff diversity; departmental or division meetings, conferences and workshops, and institutional research; other duties as assigned by the District (III.A.14-4; III.A.14-5; III.A.14-6; III.A.14-7; IIII.A.14-8).
+The superintendent/president doubled the amount to funding for faculty professional development in Academic Year 2015-2016 (III.A.14-9; III.A.14-10).

-A selection of FY 2014-2015 offerings that support the evolving pedagogy, technology, and learning needs includes Student Success Summit; Enhancing Successful 21st Century Early College High Schools/Middle College High Schools - Best Practices; Strategies to Reduce Cheating in Online Classes; Teacher Engagement; Supporting Men of Color in the Community Colleges; Grading that Motivates and Retains Students; and Wath the Text?@!: Motivating Millennials.
+A selection of FY 2014-2015 offerings that support the evolving pedagogy, technology, and learning needs includes Student Success Summit; Enhancing Successful 21st Century Early College High Schools/Middle College High Schools - Best Practices; Strategies to Reduce Cheating in Online Classes; Teacher Engagement; Supporting Men of Color in the Community Colleges; Grading that Motivates and Retains Students; and What the Text?@!: Motivating Millennials.

 Administrators and other staff continue to expand their qualifications through participation in conferences and other professional development activities, including the President's Leadership Academy and Leadership Institute for Tomorrow (LIFT) (III.A.14-11; III.A.14-12).
-The purpose of the first-ever President's Leadership Academy in the summer of 2015 was to begin, via an annualized program, development of administrators to ensure succession planning utilizing well-trained and highly-skilled personnel who will sustain institutional effectiveness and academic quality.
-LIFT "was created to mentor, coach and LIFT eager, diverse professionals who may not have developed a clear sense of their leadership potential yet, toward concrete skills and experiences to help them to pursue career upward mobility in higher education leadership" (III.A.3-13).
+The purpose of the first-ever President's Leadership Academy in the summer of 2015 was to begin, via an annualized program, development of administrators to ensure succession planning utilizing well-trained and highlyskilled personnel who will sustain institutional effectiveness and academic quality.
+LIFT "was created to mentor, coach and LIFT eager, diverse professionals who may not have developed a clear sense of their leadership potential vet, toward concrete skills and experiences to help them to pursue career upward mobility in higher education leadership" (III.A.14-12).

 The institution systematically evaluates professional development programs and uses the results of these evaluations as the basis for improvement.
-The district surveyed employee groups in 2006-2011, 2014, and 2015.
-The gap in employee survey data is related to the recent recession and consequent fiscal challenges which reduced the district's ability to offer opportunities to participate in professional development thus negating the need to assess.
+The District surveyed employee groups in 2006-2011, 2014, and 2015.
+The gap in employee survey data is related to the recent recession and consequent fiscal challenges that reduced the District's ability to offer opportunities to participate in professional development thus negating the need to assess.
 However, in 2012 the faculty reinvigorated professional development offerings via the Academic Senate Professional Development sub-committee.
-In 2014, the committee reinvigorated employee surveys for each constituency group (III.A.14-17).
+In 2014, the committee reinstated employee surveys for each constituency group (III.A.14-13).